AlibabaCloudDocs/vod/intl.en-US/API Reference/CDN for ApsaraVideo VOD/Domain name management/DescribeVodDomainDetail.md

 |404

-|The error message returned because the domain name does not exist or does not belong to you.
+|The error message returned because the specified domain name does not exist or does not belong to you.

 | |
 |ServiceBusy